sywmgs/Sudoku/README.md

 # Sudoku
-An HTML-based web version of Sudoku game
+An HTML-based web version of Sudoku game version 1.0